LucasHSchuber/LucasHSchuber/README.md

 ### Hello, and welcome!

-- Webbdevolper student.
+- Webbdevolper student
-- Digital design student.
+- Digital design student
-- Passion for surfing and reading.
+- Passion for surfing and reading
-- Lives in Stockholm, Sweden.
+- Lives in Stockholm, Sweden

 ### Bye, and see you later!